-Alzheimer disease (AD) is a common neurodegenerative disease, responsible for 60-80% of all dementias, and imposing a significant burden on developed nations.
-It is the result of accumulation and deposition of cerebral amyloid-β (Aβ) and is the most common cerebral amyloid deposition disease.
+Alzheimer disease is a common neurodegenerative disease, responsible for 60-80% of all dementias, and imposing a significant burden on developed nations.
+It is associated with an accumulation and deposition of cerebral amyloid-β (Aβ) and is the most common cerebral amyloid deposition disease.

 Alzheimer disease is the most common cause of dementia, responsible for 60-80% of all dementias 2,7.
 The prevalence is strongly linked to age, with >1% of 60-64-year-old patients being diagnosed with the condition, compared to 20-40% of those over 85-90 years of age 2.

 apolipoprotein E (ApoE) ε4 (epsilon 4) allele carrier status 21